jas-fullstack/learnjs/README.md

 ###  Qustions : what is user strict mode
  This mode disable the forgivness of java script. means we can intilize variable without using var keyword javascript automatically pic it. by using strict mode it disable this behaviour.
  ###  Qustions : arrow function
  arrow function is new syntex to write function. we write function without using function keyword. its have short syntex.
+ - return value withour return keyword.
+ - syntex can much shorter.

  const arrowFn = () => {  }
  ###  Qustions : call back function
- When we pass function as a parameter is called callback function.
+ When we pass function as a parameter is called callback function. we can make api calls and can get waited response with callback functions.

 ```
 syntex